 The best way to learn to read Tarot is to familiarize yourself with the cards themselves.
 A tarot deck is comprised of seventy-eight cards.
 These cards are divided into two arcanas.
 The word "arcana" is related to the word arcane, meaning containing esoteric information—information available to those knowledgeable enough to decode the secret language of symbolism.

 The first arcana is known as the Major Arcana.
 It's comprised of twenty-two cards numbered 0 through XXI.
 These cards explore the archetypes and universal questions experienced as we journey through life.

 The second one is known as the Minor Arcana.
 It takes the great themes explored in the Major Arcana and brings them down to earth.
 The Minor Arcana is divided into four suits—cups, wands, swords, and pentacles—but more about this later.

-To best learn the Tarot, you'll need a deck of your own to work with.
+It's easiest to learn the Tarot if you have a deck of your own to work with.
 Tarot decks come in every theme imaginable—from vampires to gummy bears.
 For the purpose of these lessons, we'll be using the most popular tarot deck in the world, the Rider-Waite Tarot.
 On Tarot Goddess, we're proud to also feature the Goddess Tarot and the Lover's Path Tarot, decks whose symbolism is based on the Rider-Waite Tarot.